-- Other photographs of Harry Jerome can be found through the Canadian Olympians database and Archives Search.
+- Other photographs of Harry Jerome can be found through Collection Search.

-- Publications on Harry Jerome or written by him in LAC’s collection (see Library Search).
+- Publications on Harry Jerome or written by him in LAC’s collection (see Aurora).

-- Short documentary on Harry Jerome produced by the National Film Board of Canada (NFBC) can be viewed on NFBC's web site.
+- Short documentary on Harry Jerome produced by the National Film Board of Canada (NFB) can be viewed on the NFB website.

-- His grandfather, John Armstrong Howard, also an outstanding sprinter, became in 1912 the first Black athlete to represent Canada at an Olympics.
-He also served in the Canadian Expeditionary Force (CEF) during the First World War (see John Armstrong Howard's CEF File).
+- His grandfather, John Armstrong Howard, also an outstanding sprinter, was in 1912 the first Black athlete to represent Canada at an Olympic Games.
+He also served in the Canadian Expeditionary Force (CEF) during the First World War (see John Armstrong Howard's CEF file).